easy-rpa/openframework/examples/google-sheets/sheets-copying/README.md

-# Copying of sheet from one Excel file to another
+# Copying of sheet from one GoogleSheet to another

 This process example demonstrates how copy sheet from one spreadsheet file to another with preserving of all original styles.